jusio/slonik-jest-pg-it/README.md

  Once specific test is done, transaction is rollbacked.

  To run the examples, launch
- `./db.sh` to start docker with postgres and `jest` to launch the tests
+ `./db.sh` to start docker with postgres and `npm test` to launch the tests